sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 The below workflow:

-* Reads data from a sample dataset.
+* Reads the data from a sample dataset.
 * Extracts the Datetime Field.
 * Calculates the count per month.
 * Executes the query for months.